Alma Mahler: As a composer

 Alma played the piano from childhood and in her memoir (Mein Leben), reports that she first attempted composing at age eight in the beginning of 1888 on the Greek island of Corfu.
 She studied composition with Josef Labor beginning in 1894 or 1895 and until 1901.
 She met Alexander von Zemlinsky in early 1900, began composition lessons with him that fall, and continued as his student until her engagement to Gustav Mahler in December 1901, after which she ceased composing.
 Until this time, she had composed or sketched mostly Lieder, but around 20 piano pieces and a small number of chamber music works, and a scene from an opera.
 She briefly resumed composing in 1910, but stopped in 1915.
 The chronology of her compositions is difficult to establish because she did not date her manuscripts and destroyed many of them herself.
 Attempts to establish a chronological list of her works have been made by Susanne Rode-Breymann in 1999 and 2014 and by Knud Martner in 2018.

 A total of 17 songs by her survive.
 Fourteen were published during her lifetime in three publications dated 1910, 1915, and 1924.
 The first two volumes appeared under the name Alma Maria Schindler-Mahler, and the last volume was published as "Fünf Gesänge" by Alma Maria Mahler; the cover of the 1915 set was illustrated by Oskar Kokoschka.
 Three additional songs were discovered in manuscripts posthumously; two of them were published in the year 2000, edited by Susan M. Filler, and one published in 2018, edited by Barry Millington.
 Her personal papers, including music manuscripts, are held at the University of Pennsylvania, the Austrian National Library in Vienna, and the Bavarian State Library in Munich.
 These songs have been performed and recorded regularly since the 1980s.
 Orchestral versions of the accompaniments have been produced.
 Seven songs were orchestrated by David and Colin Matthews (published by Universal Edition), and all 17 songs were orchestrated by Julian Reynolds, and by Jorma Panula.
+In recent decades, Mahler's compositions have received renewed scholarly attention, particularly through feminist musicology.